Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 A competency framework is a vital tool for aligning workforce development with organisational and national nuclear security goals.
 It supports structured training, performance assessment, and career progression, while enabling effective succession planning.
 Strengthening such frameworks at both the national and institutional levels is key to building a resilient and sustainable nuclear security workforce across Southeast Asia.

-This three-day regional event is designed to foster collaboration, learning, and practical improvements in nuclear security competency management.
-By the end of the roundtable, participants will have:
+This three-day regional event was designed to foster collaboration, learning, and practical improvements in nuclear security competency management.
+By the end of the roundtable, participants:

-This roundtable is intended for a diverse group of professionals across Southeast Asia who are engaged in nuclear security and competency management.
-We welcome participation from:
+This roundtable was intended for a diverse group of professionals across Southeast Asia who are engaged in nuclear security and competency management.
+We welcomed participation from:

 We particularly encourage the involvement of individuals with responsibilities in the following areas: